Belle Île – St Nazaire

 As we moved further along our route we managed to pick out Le Four, the lighthouse four miles west off Le Croisic.
 A good mark for us it indicated the end of our open passage and we knew that shortly we would have the mainland in view.
 A small amount of swell now gave us the advantage of the occasional surf towards our destination and a welcome distraction from the flat water of the morning.

 By the Bay of La Baule we had moved much closer to the shore and now had a number of Sailing craft moving around us.
-They are a real hazard, one passing 30 meters in front of us towing a ‘log’ through the water on a very fine wire, I stopped just in time.
-In the brilliant sunshine I only saw the wire glint at the very last minute at neck height.
+They are a real hazard, one passing 30 meters in front of us towing a ‘log’ through the water on a very fine wire, I stopped just in time, Mike calling out to me the hazard, in the brilliant sunshine I only saw the wire glint at the very last minute at neck height.

 Even the small amount of swell gave quite spectacular results crashing on ‘Pierre piercée’ the stone with a hole, on calmer days the hole can be paddled through, but not today.
 Leaving this last landmark behind we paddled on to our destination rounding the corner at Pointe de Chemoulin under the eyes of the coastguard.
 The beach at Villes Martin was a welcome sight, we pulled up after paddling for 9 hrs and 10 minutes